Who’s ready for an easy and delicious summer salad with sugar snap peas?

 Easy Additions

 One of the many great things about this salad is how easy it is to customize.
-While it’s delicious on it’s own, additions like grilled chicken can transform this recipe from a refreshing side dish to a full meal!
+While it's delicious on its own, additions like grilled chicken can transform this recipe from a refreshing side dish to a full meal, making it versatile for any occasion!
 Check out a few of my favorite additions below:

-There are so many more possibilities but those are just a few of my favorite additions!
-Not only do they make the dish more filling but also add a serving of protein that goes great with the quinoa and feta cheese.
+There are so many more possibilities, but those are just a few of my favorite additions!
+Not only do they make the dish more filling, but they also add a serving of protein that goes great with the quinoa and feta cheese, creating a balanced meal that keeps you energized.
+With these options, you can easily adapt the salad to suit your taste or dietary preferences, ensuring that it remains a go-to dish for any gathering or occasion.

 Summer Salad with Sugar Snap Peas